CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Appendices.md

       Step 5 of 5: Setting up agent as a daemon ...DONE
       ```

-   1. Note the following is output
+   1. Note the following output

       ------------------------------------------------------
       - Configuration file successfully saved at: /var/awslogs/etc/awslogs.conf